filipopo/scoreboard/README.md

 # Scoreboard

-This is a scoreboard program for making rankings between teams and players for various games, featuring custom localization files, a gui (JavaFX), cli mode
+This is a scoreboard program for making rankings between teams and players for various games, featuring custom localization files, a gui (Swing), cli mode

 Run `mvn package` to create the jar file for this project